edwinyzh/Delphi-64-bit-compiler-RTL-speed-up_2/README.md

 Response.ZlibDeflate;<br>
 end;<br>

-The library is well tested, but if you found any trouble please notify me.<br>
+The library is well tested, but if you found any trouble please notify me<br>
 In a modern CPU base, a well writtene multithreaded app can obtain a boost until 10x<br>

 Thank you and best regards